Overview

 If you’ve run into edge cases that you can’t work around in other validation libraries, please take a look at Extension.
 The simplest way to work around Validator quirks in Koda Validate is often to write your own.

 Validators, Predicates, Coercers, and Processors in Koda Validate are not coupled with any specific framework, serialization format, or language.
 Instead Koda Validate aims to make it straightforward to contextualize validation outputs and artifacts – by writing interpreters that consume a Validator and produce some output.
-This effectively makes Koda Validate just as easy to work with in any framework, format or langauge.
+This effectively makes Koda Validate just as easy to work with in any framework, format or language.
 More info is available at Metadata.